Scroll Top

 The order of competitors will be announced when you arrive (don’t worry, we’ll post the order of performers backstage for your reference).

-When it is your turn, you will perform your act, remain on stage for verbal judging, then exit the stage.
+When it is your turn, you will perform your act, remain on stage for the judges, and exit the stage.
 When all acts are finished, all finalists will be welcomed back to the stage for a fun group freestyle dance while judges finalize scores.

 SCORING.